nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+InsurancePal shows an error message.

       Use case resumes at step 2.

-**Use case: Clear the AddressBook**
+**Use case: Clear the InsurancePal**

 **MSS**

-1. User requests to clear the AddressBook
+1. User requests to clear the InsurancePal
-2. AddressBook clears all entries in it
+2. InsurancePal clears all entries in it

    Use case ends.